REST API

 Method & path Description

-GET /api/v1/sitesList all sites in the workspace
+GET /api/v1/sitesList all sites in the account, each with last_event_at and status

 POST /api/v1/sitesCreate a site — body { "name", "domain", "timezone"? }

-GET /api/v1/sites/{site_id}Fetch one site
+GET /api/v1/sites/{site_id}Fetch one site, with last_event_at and status

 PATCH /api/v1/sites/{site_id}Update — body any of { "name", "domain", "timezone" }